 * Click on each question to expand.

-Spotlight Inspection Services is a member of a well respected national organization American Society of Home Inspectors (ASHI).
+Spotlight Inspection Services’ Home Inspector Andrew is a member of a well respected national organization American Society of Home Inspectors (ASHI).

 An important distinction between ASHI versus some other organizations is the requirement to pass the National Home Inspector Exam (NHIE) which is issued by an unbiased 3rd party.
 Other organizations are solely self-regulating.

 Please note: The industry is essentially unregulated in Michigan; anyone can call themselves a home inspector.
-If you should choose to use one of our competitors we STRONGLY suggest you do no less than making sure they have an affiliation with a national organization and that their inspectors have passed the NHIE.
+If you should choose to use one of our competitors we STRONGLY suggest you do no less than making sure they have an affiliation with a national organization and that their inspectors have passed the National Home Inspector Exam (NHIE).

 Some factors will affect the fee.
 If you are comparing home inspection firms, the fee charged should not be the sole deciding factor, unless of course, the level of service offered is identical.
-We base our pricing on the age, size, and location of the home.
+The two main factors we base our pricing on are the square footage of the home and the age of the home.

 We suspect the house you are buying is not the cheapest house, but rather a house that you feel represents good value.
 We urge you to choose your home inspector the same way.